jappeace/jappeaceApplication/content/learned-aruba-rental.md

 If you're interested in doing something similar, I think this blog post is useful.

 The prices for real estate
-were really good in aruba compared to the Netherlands, I got about double what I could expect in the Netherlands.
+were really good in aruba compared to the Netherlands at the time of buying, I got about double what I could expect in the Netherlands.
-Since my parents already have a [investment property](https://www.casaaruba.info/)  in Aruba it seemed relatively easy to setup, not to say it's easy.
+Since my parents already have an
+[investment property](https://www.casaaruba.info/) in Aruba it seemed, relatively easy to setup, not to say it's easy.
 Another reason for doing this was the low interest rates, it looked like attractive leverage.